paelzer/Micropython-ESP8266-D1mini-DHT11-to-ST7735-TFT/README.md

 * Connect the ESP8266 via USB to your PC

-Flash the following files to the ESP8266:
+* Flash the following files to the ESP8266:

 	st7735.py
 	rgb.py
 	bitmapfont.py
 	font5x8.bin
 	dht11-tft.py

+* On the micropython console type: import dht11-tft

 * If everything has been setup correctly the display should show temperature, humidity and the free memory of the ESP8266